 Most top software development companies are taking strides to evolve their processes in order to create more complex products in a shorter time.
-Agile implementation methodology emerged to provide transparency of information, better team collaboration and systems that help developers adapt to new obstacles fast.
+Agile methodology for implementation emerged to provide transparency of information, better team collaboration and systems that help developers adapt to new obstacles fast.

 Our team at redk has been using Scrum – one of the most popular takes on agile implementation methodology used by Fortune 500 companies around the world – to improve our software creation.
 It’s designed for smaller teams and is built around two-week development cycles, called sprints.